markwkidd/cushaw-handbook/growing/thinning.md

 Some gardeners may find that they have too many squash vines growing for the available space.
 If you are concerned about spacing, you may consider thinning your vines to a distance of between two and three feet apart.

-Cull later rather than sooner, after 1 or 2 pairs of true leaves have appeared.
+Cull later rather than sooner, after two pairs of true leaves have appeared.

 {: .note }
 > Seedlings may initially look healthy because they are nourished by their cotyledons.
 Their true vigor becomes apparent once they begin to metabolize their own nutrients.